MateoMonkey/DiscordBot/README.md

 - Includes a Google Sheet planning link
 - Automatically reacts to its own message with ✅
 - Deletes the message 27h after posting
-- Includes a `!test` command to verify the bot is alive, `!credits` for credits and `!planning` for the Google doc planning URL.
+- Includes a `/test` command to verify the bot is alive, `/credits` for credits and `/planning` for the Google doc planning URL.

 ---